joelkanyi/Love-Calculator/README.md

 ## Contributors

-- Thanks to [Coding in Flow](https://codinginflow.com/) for amazing tutorial on the MVVM and android architectural components
+- Thanks to [Stevdza-San](https://www.youtube.com/channel/UCYLAirIEMMXtWOECuZAtjqQ) for amazing tutorial on the MVVM and android architectural components

 ## Support